 - The incumbent is not relevant.
 We are looking at the position itself and not who the employee is occupying it.

 - It is important to remember that Civil Service class specifications are general guidelines and that these specifications are used differently at each university in the system, where we each administer our own campus classification program.

-- The percentage times identified on the position description are very important for an accurate analysis of the position.
-Please spend a little time preparing for the audit by providing correct percentage times on each duty listed.
+- The percentage of time identified on the position description is very important for an accurate analysis of the position.
+Please spend a little time preparing for the audit by providing correct percentage of time on each duty listed.